LouisLu78/My_Cbase/readme.txt

 2020-01-11 I almost finish reading a textbook of C. And I believe I have acquired the ability to read C codes and write some simple programs, which I think enough for me as a chemist.
 I will try to apply the computer knowledge that I have studied in the last three months in the field of chemistry.

+2020-03-25 since the beginning of last October, I started to learn Programming language as a tyro.
+Now I have almost mastered the basic skills in coding Python, C and C++.
+I have written more than 200 programms in total by myself and I believe it will help me a lot in solving chemistry problems.
+In future I will further deepen my knowledge in computer science when I have time, but I will mainly focus on chemistry from now on.